During September 2025, we visited you to ask some questions about our services as part of the Tenant Satisfaction Measures survey.

 In response to these insights, and further feedback from our residents, we are making changes to improve and strengthen our services.
 We are committed to addressing these areas of concern and improving the overall customer experience.

-Just expand the three sections below to find out more about each area.
+Just expand the five sections below to find out more about each area.

 Tackling antisocial behaviour